-Perhaps it’s time to take . . . → Continue Reading This Day Care Article: Can You Be Your Own Daycare
+Perhaps it’s time to take a . . . → Continue Reading This Day Care Article: Can You Be Your Own Daycare

 There is so much thought and effort that goes into figuring out all the particulars of daycare that I think many parents skip right over the simplest question of all, “Is daycare right for our family?”
 Decide on Daycare will help you evaluate if daycare is right for you.

-It might seem like a no-brainer but the fact of the matter is, with the cost of daycare, the decline in wages, and the expansion of urban sprawl it may very well be that you are only working . . . → Continue Reading This Day Care Article: Is Daycare Right For You?
+It might seem like a no-brainer but the fact of the matter is, with the cost of daycare, the decline in wages, and the expansion of urban sprawl it may very well be that you are only working to . . . → Continue Reading This Day Care Article: Is Daycare Right For You?

 This article is credited to: By Maureen Salamon, MyHealthNewsDaily Contributor posted: 07 December 2010 11:39 am ET

 We found this article very interesting and thought that we would share it with you.

 Young children who attend large day care facilities suffer more respiratory and ear infections as toddlers than kids who spend their days at home, but develop fewer such illnesses during their grade-school years, a new study suggests.